Rosie-Brigham/new-repo-reshearchers/README.md

-This will be a merge commit
+This will definately be a merge conflict

 Here is a line of text I dont want to commit yet